hminnovations/coding-challenge/Readme.md

 ## Your Challenge

-Write a JavaScript (Node.JS version 12.18.0) program to combine a partial Healthy Minds Program description with a record of one user’s progress through the program and produce a human-readable CSV document that describes Alice’s progress through the program in an easy to understand way.
+Write a JavaScript or TypeScript (Node.JS version 12.18.0) program to combine a partial Healthy Minds Program description with a record of one user’s progress through the program and produce a human-readable CSV document that describes Alice’s progress through the program in an easy to understand way.

 Please use the following two mock API endpoints when building your solution